denshoproject/ddr-manual/source/structure/collections.rst

 changelog
 --------------------

-A text file which records changes made to the entity and its files.
+A text file which records changes made to the collection and its files.
-See the collections page for format information.